Early Renaissance Art

 The Brancacci Chapel

 In 1425, Tommaso Masaccio began painting a series of fresco paintings depicting the Life of St. Peter in the chapel of the Brancacci family, at the Santa Maria del Carmine Church in Florence.
 Masaccio's dignified monumental style - dramatic but stripped of all ornament - portrayed intensely real-life characters exuding dignity and self-assurance.
 His figure painting of Adam and Eve being expelled from Eden is famous for its realistic depiction of their bodies and heart-rendering emotion.
-He left the chapel before the series was finished (it was later completed by Filippino Lippi), and died in Rome three years later at the age of 27.
+In 1428, he left the chapel before the series was finished (it was later completed by Filippino Lippi), and died suddenly in Rome three months later at the age of 27.
 Although he left behind only a small number of works, they were considered milestones in the history of art, and inspired many artists throughout the quattrocento.
-In later years, the Brancacci Chapel became a sort of training school for painters, including Michelangelo Buonarroti, who copied many of Masaccio's figures.
+In later years, the Brancacci Chapel frescoes became a sort of gallery and training school for painters, including Michelangelo Buonarroti, whose Sistine Chapel frescoes were greatly influenced by Masaccio's work.

 Perspective

-Perspective was taken up by many of Masaccio's contemporaries of Masaccio, including Paolo Uccello (1397-1475), whose works such as, The Battle of San Romano (1438-40) and The Hunt in the Forest (1465-70), if dominated by artificial techniques of depth, still retain a joyous enthusiasm.
+Perspective was taken up by many of Masaccio's contemporaries of Masaccio, including Paolo Uccello (1397-1475), whose works such as, The Battle of San Romano (1438-40) and The Hunt in the Forest (1465-70), while dominated by artificial techniques of depth, still retain a joyous decorative enthusiasm.
+In this sense, Uccello combines International Gothic decoration with the more scientific Renaissance idiom.

-Piero della Francesca was another first-generation artist of the Renaissance who experimented continually with perspective.
+Piero della Francesca (1420-92) was another artist of the early Renaissance who experimented continually with perspective.
 He had a passionate interest in mathematics which he used to construct geometrically exact spaces and strictly proportioned spaces.
-His technique is best seen in The Flagellation of Christ (c.1470), in which he combined tempera and oil painting - being one of the first painters to adopt the new medium of oils.
+His technique is best seen in The Flagellation of Christ (1450s), in which he combined tempera and oil painting - being one of the first to adopt the new medium of oils.
+His shorter-lived contemporary Andrea del Castagno (c.1420-57) also developed Masaccio's idiom, both in its pictorial perspective and the sculptural quality of its figures.
+Another early oil painter was the Sicilian portraitist Antonello da Messina (1430-1479), who allegedly learned the method of oil painting used by Jan Van Eyck, and then introduced it to the Venetian Renaissance.

 The Second Generation of Renaissance Painters

-Realism, linear perspective and new forms of composition were all further developed and refined by the next generation of Renaissance Old Masters, including the Florentines Antonio del Pollaiuolo (1432-98) and Alessandro Botticelli (1445-1510), and the Northern Italian Andrea Mantegna (1431-1506).
+Realism, linear perspective and new forms of composition were all further developed and refined by the next generation of Renaissance Old Masters, including Antonio del Pollaiuolo (1432-98), the Padua-born Andrea Mantegna (1431-1506), the quadraturista Melozzo da Forli (1438-94), and the Florentine Alessandro Botticelli (1445-1510).

 Antonio del Pollaiuolo studied the complexity of human anatomy: see, for example, his masterpiece work, the Martyrdom of Saint Sebastian (1475).
-Andrea Mantegna, who was active in Verona, Rome and Mantua, devoted most of his time to the ruling Gonzaga family in Mantua.
-His fresco decorations in the Camera degli Sposi (bridal chamber) completed between 1465 and 1474 in the Doge's Palace, are considered to be among his greatest works.
-A master of illusionistic painting, the round ceiling fresco in the Camera degli Sposi was a milestone in trompe l'oeil technique.
-Another example is the dramatically foreshortened figure of the dead Jesus in his masterpiece The Lamentation Over the Dead Christ (c.1490).
+Andrea Mantegna, (taught by the antiquarian Francesco Squarcione) who was active in Verona, Rome and Mantua, devoted most of his time to the ruling Gonzaga family in Mantua.
+His Camera degli Sposi frescoes completed between 1465 and 1474 in the Ducal Palace, are considered to be among his greatest works.
+A master of illusionistic frescoes, the round ceiling mural painting in the Camera degli Sposi was a milestone in trompe l'oeil technique known as quadratura.
+Another example is the dramatically foreshortened figure of the dead Jesus in his masterpiece The Lamentation Over the Dead Christ (c.1470-80).

 The third major second generation painter was the sickly Alessandro Botticelli, whose style diverged from the fashionable realism, being instead dreamy, sentimental, and almost decorative in nature.
 In his paintings of the Madonna and her mythogical equivalent Venus, he created an unmistakable feminine ideal: slim, blonde, modest and slightly sad.
 Eschewing scientific perspective, Botticelli's paintings are characterized by dreamy unreality and distortion.
 His figures are instantly recognizable for their dignity and detachment.
-His two most renowned paintings are the Birth of Venus (c.1485) and Primavera (c.1477-82).
+His two most renowned paintings are the Birth of Venus (c.1485) and La Primavera (c.1477-82).
+His later works were influenced by the fundamentalist preaching of Savonarola (1452-98).
+Other late figures in the Early Renaissance were the Perugian painter known as Perugino (1450-1523) - noted for his fresco Christ Handing the Keys to Saint Peter (1482), in the Sistine Chapel - who had a formative influence over the young Raphael, and Piero di Cosimo (1462-1522), whose fantasy realism was influenced by Flemish painters.

 Early Italian Renaissance Sculpture

-The two greatest sculptors of the Early Renaissance were the Florentines: Donato di Niccolò di Betto Bardi, more commonly known as Donatello (1386-1466), and Andrea del Verrocchio (1435-88) - the latter being somewhat overshadowed both by the earlier Donatello and by the later Michelangelo.
+The two greatest sculptors of the early Italian Renaissance sculpture were the Florentines: Donato di Niccolò di Betto Bardi, more commonly known as Donatello (1386-1466), and Andrea del Verrocchio (1435-88) - the latter being somewhat overshadowed both by the earlier Donatello and by the later Michelangelo.

-Donatello, the indisputable pioneer of modern Italian sculpture, was (along with Brunelleschi and Masaccio) a pivotal figure in Florentine fine art.
-He reinvented the medium of sculpture in much the same way as Masaccio, Piero della Francesca and Mantegna revolutionized painting, and became famous all over Italy.
+Donatello, the indisputable pioneer of modern Italian sculpture, was (along with Brunelleschi and Masaccio) a pivotal figure in quattrocento fine art.
+He reinvented the medium of sculpture in much the same way as Masaccio, Piero della Francesca and Mantegna revolutionized painting, and in the process became famous throughout Italy.
 He could bring a statue to life by investing it with intense realism, and emotion.
-His masterpiece, the five feet tall bronze sculpture David (c.1435-53), created for the Medici family and errected in the Palazzo Medici in Florence, was the first life-size nude since Antiquity.
+His masterpiece, the five feet tall bronze sculpture David (1440s), created for the Medici family and errected in the Palazzo Medici in Florence, was the first life-size nude since Antiquity.
 Wearing only a hat and boots, the slender almost feminine Biblical shepherd boy seems hardly capable of the violence needed to slay Goliath, yet he retains a hypnotic mystery for the spectator.
 The new Renaissance style is evident in both the Classical nudity and the use of Classical contrapposto (twist of the hips), as well as the boldness of interpretation.
+For more, see: David by Donatello (1440s, Bargello Museum, Florence).

 Leon Battista Alberti